Written by Santiago MontaldoUpdated on June 3, 2026

 6. Front (Shared Inbox Platform)

-Front is a collaborative inbox platform that centralizes email, chat, and support conversations.
-The OnPipeline Front integration brings communication data into the CRM, so your reps can take action with full context—right from their inbox.
+Front is a collaborative inbox that centralizes email, chat, and support conversations.
+The OnPipeline Front integration brings communication data into the CRM—so reps act on messages with full deal context, right from their inbox.

 Benefits: